 In 2002, Ames went out of business and the Lewiston store closed in October.
 In 2005, a Chineese restaurant and Planet Fitness announced they would move in part of the former Ames.
 L.L.Bean once used the space as a temporary clearance store.
 Margarita's has relocated to Auburn in the former Ground Round.
 Recently the exterior of the mall has been entirely renovated and updated.

 In 2012, Fashion Bug is closing all stores including the Lewiston location.
 In September 2012, Sears announced it would not renew the lease at the mall.
-This will certainly be a huge loss for the Lewiston Mall.
-The store closed early in 2013.
+This was a huge loss for the Lewiston Mall when the store closed early in 2013.
+Lewiston Mall and Lewiston in general are no longer the prime retail areas they used to be with most new stores opting for Auburn recently.